-An introduction to the fundamental concepts of biology on the cellular level.
-Topics include the basic chemistry of cells, experimental design and scientific method, a proper Christian philosophy of science, eukaryotic cell structure, cellular transport mechanisms, cell division, basic transmission genetics and the encoding and expression of information in cells.
+An introduction to the fundamental concepts of biology at the cell and molecular levels, with an emphasis on the Christian philosophy of science and the scientific method.
+Topics include macromolecular structure and function, metabolism, eukaryotic cell structure and function, the cell cycle, principles of transmission genetics, and the encoding and expression of information in cells..
 Lecture and lab.
 Excludes: Bio 102.
 Both semesters.